-As of the date of this MD&A, a total of 18 trade-off studies were conducted or are currently in progress as part of the Feasibility Study with the objective of providing a clear and optimized definition of the project scope and baseline.
+A number of trade-off studies were conducted as part of the Feasibility Study with the objective of providing a clear and optimized definition of the project scope and baseline.
 The scope of these trade-offs were related to various aspects of the mine, process plant, project execution strategy, and infrastructure.
 The results of these studies have been reviewed and decisions made based on these results which are expected to lower cost, reduce risks, and/or improve the overall project economics.